ghas-lab-templates/exercises/module-1.md

 #### Steps

 1. Click on your organization's settings.
 In the `Security` section of the sidebar, select the `Advanced Security` dropdown menu, then click `Configurations`.
 You will be navigated to the `Code security configurations` page.
-By now you are familiar with this page, so go ahead and click the edit (pencil) icon next to the configuration you created earlier in Module 0.
+By now you are familiar with this page, so go ahead and click the edit (pencil) icon next to the two configuration you created earlier in Module 0.
 2. For each configuration option select the following:
  - `GitHub Advanced Security Features`: Select `Include`.
  - Under the `Dependency Scanning` section: